Air Purifier vs Humidifier

 What is a humidifier?

 A humidifier’s purpose is to add moisture back into a room or a building to increase the humidity.
 It does this by pumping fine water vapor into the air.
+Higher humidity has many health benefits, from keeping skin healthy to reducing symptoms of asthma and allergies.
+Humidifiers can be a great way to increase humidity, especially during dryer seasons.

 How do I know if I need a humidifier?